wp-plugins/meta-ographr/readme.txt

 = What about site performance? =

 Depending on the amount of embed codes in your site, retrieving images and other informations can delay the rendering of a page.
 This can be avoided by retrieving images only once when an article has been published or updated.
-You can further restrict OGraphr to trigger only when called by Facebook, Google+ or LinkedIn.
+You can further restrict OGraphr to trigger only when called by Facebook, Google+, LinkedIn or Twitter.

 = Why are there no Google+ meta-tags in my page source? =